sth1997/GraphSet/README.md

 The following `n` lines, with

-+ the no. of the vertex
++ the ID of the vertex
-+ the label no. of the vertex
++ the label ID of the vertex
-+ vertices that had a edge to this vertex
++ the IDs of vertices that had a edge to this vertex

 ### Unlabelled Graph